alrodsa/voiceProject/README_en.md

 ### Installation 🔧

-Below are the steps for installing a project.
-Each project has a unique dependency installation script:
+The steps to install a project are shown below.
+Each project has a unique dependency install script:

 Steps for its execution